 And, to these activities, I add the right diet that ensures my digestion stays in a good shape, too!
 Our digestive system is such, any minor issue with it can ruin our mood and our entire day.
 During PMS and periods, our digestion goes all awry.
 Some of us suffer from constipation and some others from diarrhoea, and, what better than food to take care of all these problems?

-Today, as we focus on FOOD, I am sharing 6 ways to make the perfect diet for our Period.
+Today, as we focus on FOOD, I am sharing what I have learned over the years…the perfect period diet.
 It’s helped me over the years since I began taking better care of myself.
 I hope it helps you, too.

 1 FRUITS & LEAFY GREENS: